ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.alexa2/README.md

 But be aware: The Cookie will time out after several time and then the adapter will stop working and disable itself.
 You then need to manually get a new cookie!

+## What is Sentry.io and what is reported to the servers of that company?
+Sentry.io is a service for developers to get an overview about errors from their applications.
+And exactly this is implemented in this adapter.

+When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to Sentry.
+When you allowed iobroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
+This allows Sentry to group errors and show how many unique users are affected by such an error.
+All of this helps me to provide error free adapters that basically never crashs.

 ## Changelog

+### 3.0.8 (2020-01-19)
+* (Apollon77) fix some crash cases
+* (Apollon77) Update Sentry DSN and add filtering
+* (Apollon77) Update deps

 ### 3.0.7 (2019-12-28)
 * (Apollon77) Prevent some errors